In other words, my brain has taken quite the beating.

 Most doctors don't know about LLLT; but not every doctor.

 One way that LLLT may help the brain is by encouraging synaptogenesis (12-15).

 Researchers have found that LLLT treatment significantly stimulates the synthesis of synapsin-1 (a marker for synaptogenesis) and increases synaptogenesis in the cortex (16-17).

 I previously wrote about my experience with low-level laser therapy here.

-I use this device and apply the infrared light directly to my forehead.
+I use this device and shine the red and infrared light directly on my forehead.

 I also use the Vielight 810, which is an intranasal device with 810 nm of near infrared light (If you decide to try the Vielight, you can use the coupon code JORDANFALLIS for a 10% discount).

 Bacopa monniera is an adaptogenic herb with cognitive-enhancing effects.